Uralstech/vid-orca/wiki/Main.md

 	* **Very slow.** Cloud Run does not allow you to use GPUs.
 		* My 13b model took nearly **two minutes** to process a single request.

+If you want to deploy your model to Google Cloud Run, check out <>https://github.com/uralstech/vid-orca/wiki/Google-Cloud-Run.

 #### Using Google Compute Engine VMs

 * **Pros**